manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 configured at construction.<br>*Internal polymorphism*: a component's self-calls reach overrides supplied by the composite.</sub>

-### Isn't this just...
+### Wait...

 > ***Isn't this traits?***<br>
  Traits provide internal polymorphism, but at the price of adopting inheritance's single-object model.
 Composition with traits is limited to *compile-time* configuration, where they are folded into the hosting class, sacrificing independent runtime identity.
-Internal polymorphism, but not independent components.
+Internal polymorphism, but not independent runtime components.

 > ***Doesn't Kotlin do this?***<br>
  Kotlin's `by`, Lombok's `@Delegate`, and Scala's `export` are all examples of ordinary *object composition*.
 They provide